Main Second Level Navigation

 This course is offered in alternate years.

-The goal of this course is to examine the methodologic and experimental basis of studying the effects of drugs on behaviour.
+The goal of this course is to examine the methodological and experimental basis of studying the effects of drugs on behaviour.
 Throughout the course the relationship of pre-clinical behavioural pharmacology to human behavioural pharmacology is compared.
-There will be a strong emphasis on how behavioural studies can assist in our understanding of the underlying mechanisms and identification of novel therapeutic approaches for various mental illnesses and addictions.
-In the first part of the course, general background covering the principles of behavioural pharmacology will be covered.
+There will be a strong emphasis on how behavioural studies can assist in our understanding of the underlying mechanisms and identification of novel therapeutic approaches for various addictions.
+Part I will introduce basic concepts and general background covering the principles of behavioural pharmacology and theories of addiction will be covered, with a focus on licit drugs.
 This approach ensures that students somewhat weaker in relevant areas of psychology or pharmacology are able to gain such knowledge early in the course.
-In the second part of the course, there is a focus on selected topics and current experimental issues in the field including several chosen by the class.
-Instruction will include a 45 minute overview of the topic given by the lecturer followed by a discussion of two research papers provided one week in advance.
-Structured questions are provided to guide preparation and discussion.
-An opportunity to observe/participate in some of the behavioural techniques described in the class will be offered.

 Pre-requisites